Dhaya94/stockr/README.md

 The news information is queried from the [NEWS API gem](https://github.com/olegmikhnovich/News-API-ruby).

+The stock icons are fetched from the etoro-cdn, and default icons are used incase a match is not found for the stock symbol.

 ## **Features**

 1. Home page - Show featured stocks and top business news headlines